cjmoreno094/Fitness-Friend/docs/api/get-days.md

 # GET days

-In this tutorial, you learn the operations to call an endpoint to receive details about an activity for a specific day of the week.
+In this tutorial, you learn the operations to call an endpoint to `GET` details about an activity for a specific day of the week.

 ## Before you start